irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

-This could be in line with [earlier reporting](https://www.nbcnews.com/business/business-news/ppp-loan-program-accidentally-paid-some-small-business-owners-twice-n1224061) that some small businesses had received multiple PPP loans.
+This could be in line with [earlier reporting](https://www.nbcnews.com/business/business-news/ppp-loan-program-accidentally-paid-some-small-business-owners-twice-n1224061) that some small businesses had received multiple PPP loans:

 > The issue stems from the hectic early weeks of the program, when
 > funding ran out quickly and borrowers were not hearing back from their